thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 Assuming we can bet, we now need to decide betting frequency.
 Regarding heuristic 2, the larger your equity advantage, the more frequently you can bet.
 This is why in single raised pots, on a board like Ad Qh 3s, the preflop aggressor is betting close to 100% of range ("range betting"), often for a small size.

 Conversely, if you are at equity disadvantage, you should check more frequently, even if you have the nut advantage.
-For instance, often on the turn (e.g. A-T-2-3), the player who bet the flop will have a nut advantage but an equity disadvantage, and will bet at a low frequency for a large sizing.
-This betting  pattern is called "turn polarization", where on the turn you only bet your very strongest hands along with some bluffs, for a very large sizing.
+For instance, suppose the preflop raiser cbets all their hands on a flop of A-T-2, and the opponent calls.
+The turn card is a 3 (board is A-T-2-3), and in this situation the flop bettor still has the nut advantage (having Aces, Tens, AT in range), but is actually at an equity disadvantage.
+This is because the flop caller will be very dense in top pairs and second pairs after calling the flop bet, while the preflop bettor still has a ton of garbage in range (e.g. Queen high).
+In this situation, if the preflop bettor bets, they will usually bet at a low frequency (say, 40% of the time) for a large sizing.
+When they bet, they will only bet with their very strongest hands, along with some bluffs (and will choose a large sizing like 2/3 pot).
+This betting pattern is called "turn polarization".
+With the remaining hands in their range (the weaker, middling hands), they just check.

 Now let's address how large you should bet.